Your Source of Power Station Information & Advice

-power.
-Instead, they are sources of electrical energy stored in a lithium battery that has been charged, which is released over time when connected to devices and appliances either in the process of charging or powering them.
+Well, to begin with, it's worth indicating that power stations are not strictly "generators", as they are often referred to because they do not generate power.
+Instead, they are sources of electrical energy stored which is in a lithium battery that has been charged.
+This energy is released over time when connected to devices and appliances either in the process of charging or powering them.

-While advances in the battery technology continue to offer improvements and impress casual onlookers, they are still some way off before their application in portable power stations can realistically be seen as a substitute for the power supplied by gas/LPG generators, about which we review some of the best in our sister site generatorjungle
+While advances in the battery technology continue to offer improvements and impress casual onlookers, they are still some way off before their application in portable power stations can realistically be seen as a substitute for the power supplied by gas/LPG generators, about which we review some of the best in our sister site generatorjungle.

 Well, a power station, like a portable generator, is essentially for people who want or may need an alternative or supplementary source of electrical power.
 It's a niche that's growing all the time, especially for outdoor activities such as camping where the limited available power is offset by the ultra-light weight and convenience these models offer.

 But they also have an important place in the home, either to supplement a traditional generator or for those who live in an apartment where a gas-powered generator is simply not an option.
 They can also be a life-saver where people may need to depend for medical reasons on 24/7 power for, say, CPAP equipment.

 So it is in this vein that we present you with a selection of what appear to be some of the best power station models on the market.
 We have collected information on a wide range of manufacturers.
 We hope that this information consolidated in one place will be of some help when you are looking for one that most suits your personal circumstances.

 If you would like to read some more information about power stations, we refer you to our blog post, which goes into greater detail about what they are and how they relate to portable generators.

 Power stations all produce "clean" power, much like an inverter generator, though the reference to "clean" relates specifically to power stability and not to polluting gases.